How to Add Google Analytics to WordPress

 Google Analytics for WordPress FAQ

-How do you add the Google Analytics WordPress plugin?
+How do I add Google Analytics to my WordPress website?

 1. Download MonsterInsights